briankmatheson/cStor-examples/README.md

 # cStor Examples

 ## note: these mechanisms will be changing soon.
-For a sample of the new style configuration syntax
-##   See csi-sc.yaml and cspc.yaml
+For a sample of the new style configuration syntax, see csi-sc.yaml and cspc.yaml

 ## set up a cStor storage class
 ​